cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 1. Be optional - users should be able to use some platform capabilities but acquire others outside of the platform's offerings

-A platform exists to serve the common requirements of many disparate users [1,2] and use cases.
-It serves those requirements through consistent interfaces of several types [3], particularly HTTP APIs, Web portals, and command-line tools.
+A platform exists to serve the common requirements of many disparate users \[1,2\] and use cases.
+It serves those requirements through consistent interfaces of several types \[3\], particularly HTTP APIs, Web portals, and command-line tools.
 For example, all platform users require the ability to observe their workloads, so a platform might offer a capability to collect and display logs, metrics and traces from applications.
 It might enable users to request and use that capability via an API and a Web page.

-To be able to use a platform's capabilities users require documentation and examples [4].
+To be able to use a platform's offerings, users require documentation and examples \[4\].
 So a platform team needs to not only make a capability like observability available, but also publish templates and docs to help users consume it.
 For example, a platform team might publish a reusable workflow for building, testing, deploying and verifying a Web application on Kubernetes.
-Beyond examples for single capabilities, advanced platforms should group collections of templates and guidance for specific scenarios, a bundle often described as a golden path.
+Beyond examples for individual resource types, advanced platforms should group collections of templates and guidance for specific scenarios, a bundle often described as a golden path.

-The capabilities provided by a platform should be available to users on demand [5] with minimal manual intervention.
+The capabilities provided by a platform should be available to users on demand
+\[5\] with minimal manual intervention.
 The interfaces discussed above - APIs and web pages - should enable users to get resources they need in a few minutes with at most an approval.
 For example, a web page describing a database management service should include a button to request a database and share a locator and